Stephen Robertson (computer scientist): Early life

-Robertson was born in London, England, to (Theodosia) Cecil, and Martin Robertson, a professor of classical Greek art and achaeology at the University of London, Oxford University, and Trinity College, Cambridge.
+Robertson was born in London, England, to (Theodosia) Cecil, and Martin Robertson, a professor of classical Greek art and archaeology at the University of London, Oxford University, and Trinity College, Cambridge.
 His younger brother is composer and musician Thomas Dolby.

 Career

 Robertson developed the Okapi BM25 weighting model, which is used in information retrieval systems and products, including open source search systems like Lucene, Lemur, Xapian, and Terrier.
 BM25 is used in large web search engines, certainly in Microsoft Bing, and probably in other web search engines too.
 BM25 is also used in various other Microsoft products such as Microsoft SharePoint and SQL Server.

 After completing his undergraduate degree in mathematics at Cambridge University, he took an MS at City University, and then worked for ASLIB.
 He earned his PhD at University College London in 1976 under the renowned statistician and scholar B. C. Brookes.
 He then returned to City University working there from 1978 until 1998 in the Department of Information Science, continuing as a part-time professor and subsequently as professor emeritus.
 He is also a fellow of Girton College, Cambridge.
-Now retired, Robertson is professor emeritus at City University, and a visiting professor in the Department of Computer Science at UCL.
+Now retired, Robertson is professor emeritus at City University, and a visiting professor in the department of computer science at UCL.